-Long-term monitoring of aquatic systems is important for detection of exotic species and environmental changes, including episodic events and the effects of climate change, as well as establishing predictive models.
-While there are various monitoring initiatives in place throughout the Great Lakes basin, we identified a gap in efforts for northern Lake Michigan.
-In 2016, the CMU Biological Station, Institute for Great Lakes Research and Beaver Island Boat Company formed a partnership to fill this gap.
-The Emerald Isle ferry transects a 30 mile stretch across northern Lake Michigan from the mainland at Charlevoix, MI to St. James on Beaver Island up to four times daily from May to December.
-The ferry was outfitted with an onboard auto-sampling system to collect water for nutrient analyses and plankton samples as well as a multiparameter sonde capable of collecting in situ readings of temperature, conductivity, pH, DO, total algae, and FDOM every 2 minutes.
-A GPS unit and Smart-board relay panel which allows remote operation of the system are also onboard
+Long-term monitoring of aquatic systems is important for detection of exotic species, environmental changes, including episodic events and the effects of climate change, and establishing predictive models.
+CMU identified a gap in monitoring efforts for northern Lake Michigan.
+In 2016, the CMU Biological Station, Institute for Great Lakes Research and Beaver Island Boat Company formed a partnership to fill this gap by collecting data between Charlevoix and Beaver Island, Michigan.
+The Emerald Isle ferry was outfitted with an auto-sampling system to collect water for analysis of nutrients and plankton and a multiparameter sonde that measures temperature, conductivity, pH, DO, total algae, and dissolved organic matter every 2 minutes.

 |Emerald Isle Ferry|

 Download the LIVE Datacenter app and select "BIBCO Project" from the project list to subscribe to notifications and track data for this project

 Uncertainty and potential for error can be associated with environmental monitoring data.
 Data users are cautioned to consider carefully the provisional nature of the information before using it for decisions that concern personal or public safety or the conduct of business that involves substantial monetary or operational consequences.
 No warranty, express or implied, is given as to the accuracy, reliability, utility or completeness of the data hosted on this datacenter, and this organization shall not be held liable for improper or incorrect use of the data described or information contained on these pages.